bjackman/limmat-kernel/README.md

 # Limmat config for kernel dev

 This is my config for [Limmat](https://github.com/bjackman/limmat) for kernel development.

-It's not very hermetic, it can serve as inspiration but don't expect everything to Just Work on your system too.
+Smoothly sharing & reusing configs is not a key design goal for Limmat (if you really want to share your config, it's probably time to invest in actual CI), and I haven't been very careful to ensure this config is hermetic; it might not "just work" on your system (see the annoyingly many setup steps below).
+But it should serve as a nice starting point and an illustration of Limmat's functionality.

 TODO: I don't think the `vmtest` stuff works on Ubuntu due to AppArmor issues.